The Ultimate Guide to Year-End Giving

 1. Say Thank You

-A quick thank-you note, email or even video goes a long way to building relationships with your supporters and encouraging them to become recurring donors.
+A quick thank-you note, thank-you letter, email or even video goes a long way to building relationships with your supporters and encouraging them to become recurring donors.

-If you had help from corporate partners, other organizations in the community, influencers, or a matching donor, find a special way to show them your gratitude, as well.
+If you received help from corporate partners, other organizations in the community, influencers or a matching donor, find a special way to show them your gratitude as well.
+A public thank you is a great way to further build your connection within the community.

 2. Share Your Impact

-Whether you met, exceeded, or didn’t quite get to your fundraising goal, don’t forget to share the campaign’s results with your followers and donors.
+Whether you met, exceeded or didn’t quite reach your end of year giving campaign goal, don’t forget to share the campaign’s results with your followers and donors.

 Here are a few quick ideas:

-• Email your results to everyone who participated in the campaign to demonstrate their impact.
+• Email your results to everyone who participated in the campaign to celebrate their impact

-After a few months, when you’ve had a chance to spend the money you raised, be sure to send everyone a follow-up communication to let them know what they helped make possible.
-Create a video to send via email or write a story about it for your newsletter.
+After a few months, when you’ve had a chance to spend the money you raised, be sure to send everyone a follow-up message to show what they helped make possible.
+Create a video to send via email or write a story about it in your newsletter.

-Be sure to send a special report to your partners, major gift donors, and your matching donor, to demonstrate impact and, once again, express your gratitude for their support.
+Be sure to send a special report to your partners, major gift donors and your matching donors.
+This will help you demonstrate impact and, once again, express your gratitude!

 3. Hold a Post-Mortem Meeting and Measure Final Outcomes